zephyrtronium/crazy/README.md

 - Sometimes people want to save and restore exact PRNG states.
 A Saver has this capability.

-Currently implemented PRNGs are LFG(273, 607), MT64-19937, xoroshiro128+, and
+Currently implemented PRNGs are LFG(273, 607), MT64-19937, xoroshiro128+
-a modification of xoroshiro128+ that increases the entropy of low-order bits. crypto/rand.Reader naturally implements Source.
+a modification of xoroshiro128+ that rearranges the output bytes, and xoshiro256*​*. crypto/rand.Reader naturally implements Source.

 The only currently implemented distributions are normal and exponential, but the ziggurat directory contains a Python script to calculate the necessary